Become a Lore Mapper

 how to add a flag in Open Street Map app

 Both of these files are important for many generations to come.
 Protect them!
-Store them in more than one location!
+Store them in more than one location for safety!

 Formatting, saving, and sharing your map takes four steps: